Teach About Honduras

 Activists

 In workshops on Central America, we often begin with the question, “How many Central Americans of note can you name?"
-Below, read about two Hondurans.
+Below, read about three Hondurans.
 You can find these bios in Central America: An Introductory Lesson.

 Berta Isabel Cáceres Flores was an environmental organizer.
 In 1993, Cáceres became a student activist and cofounded the National Council of Popular and Indigenous Organizations of Honduras (COPINH) to help Lenca Indigenous communities like hers improve their livelihoods, gain territorial rights, and fight illegal development.
 In 2006, residents of Rio Blanco asked COPINH for help to fight against the Agua Zarca Dam on a sacred Lenca river.
 They lodged appeals to state, national, and international authorities, but the government forged ahead.
 In April 2013, she organized a road blockade to prevent access to the dam site.
 For over a year, the Lenca people used a system of alerts to stay informed and maintain a peaceful presence at the site.